modir/using-laminas-framework-book/version2/docs/forms_advanced.md

 <input type="hidden" name="csrf" value="1bc42bd0da4800fb55d16e81136fe177">
 ~~~

-T> As you can see from the HTML markup code above, the form now contains a hidden field with a
+> As you can see from the HTML markup code above, the form now contains a hidden field with a
-T> randomly generated token.
+> randomly generated token.
 Since the attacker script doesn't know this token, it won't
-T> be able to submit its correct value, thus the CSRF attack becomes prevented.
+> be able to submit its correct value, thus the CSRF attack becomes prevented.

 Q> **What happens if CSRF element validation fails?**
 Q>